hgrano/rareskills-assignments/gas-optimization/erc721-staking/GasReport.md

  }
 ```

 Storage variables can re-factored.
-The internal `isStaking` variable is not used in the contract - if contracts which
+The internal `isStaking` variable is not used in the contract - if contracts that
 inherit `Staking721` need this type of flag, then it should be implemented on them, rather than the base contract.
 That
 would give more flexibility to developers to choose to optimize their implementation or use this feature if necessary.
 The public arrays (`stakersArray` and `indexedTokens`) do not appear to be necessary except for reading this data -